On Air Now

-Classic FM presenter Alexander Armstrong will sing and play oboe on the follow up to his no.1 debut album, ‘a 16-track modern symphony’.
+Classic FM presenter Alexander Armstrong sings and plays oboe on the follow up to his no.1 debut album, ‘a 16-track modern symphony’.

 Armstrong, who was a choir boy at Durham Cathedral and choral scholar at Trinity College, Cambridge, stormed the classical chart in 2015 with ‘A Year of Songs’, his first solo album.

-His new record, to be released on 28 October 2016, is called ‘Upon a Different Shore’, and is described by Armstrong’s label East West Records / Warner Music as “a 16-track modern symphony enriched with breathtaking composition and arrangements that make Ralph Vaughan Williams and Stephen Sondheim work seamlessly with songs originally by Pink Floyd and Sting, to name just a few”.
+His new record is called ‘Upon a Different Shore’, and is described by Armstrong’s label East West Records / Warner Music as “a 16-track modern symphony enriched with breathtaking composition and arrangements that make Ralph Vaughan Williams and Stephen Sondheim work seamlessly with songs originally by Pink Floyd and Sting, to name just a few”.

 Among the traditional folk songs and classical compositions by Vaughn Williams and cellist Caroline Dale are two that feature oboe performed by Alexander Armstrong.

 Armstrong had not played his oboe in nearly 30 years, only taking it up again last April.

 Armstrong even branches out into dance music, singing a version of Kygo's 'Firestone' with backing from The Bach Choir:

 “I am beyond excited by this album,” he told Classic FM.
 “I can’t go very long without having to listen to it again.”